-A network configuration that prevents network-connected resources, such as computers or processes, to behave as if they are physically isolated from unsecured networks, such as the public internet or an unsecured local area network.
+A network configuration that ensures network-connected resources, such as computers or processes, behave as if they are physically isolated from unsecured networks, such as the public internet or an unsecured local area network.

 The user interface that administrators can use to manage plugin versions and enforce compliance with the CloudBees Assurance Program’s recommended sets of plugins and versions.
 It provides a centralized view of the monitored plugins, recommended actions, and configuration options.

 A step that can be added to a Pipeline that allows you to restart a Pipeline build from a certain point.
 A new flow build, using a new build number, is started.
 It skips all of the steps preceding the checkpoint and runs only the remainder of the flow.

 CloudBees CI is a fully-featured, cloud native capability that can be hosted on-premise or in the public cloud to deliver CI at scale.
 It provides a shared, centrally managed, self-service experience for all your development teams running Jenkins.
 CloudBees CI on modern cloud platforms is designed to run on Kubernetes.
 CloudBees CI on traditional platforms has been developed for on-premise installations.

 The new single source of truth to monitor and optimize the underlying CI infrastructure across your enterprise.
 With actionable insights, you can enhance your build performance, right-size your workloads over demand cycles, prevent unplanned downtimes, get a holistic view of your plugin usage across all your Pipeline jobs, and more.

 A program that is designed and maintained by CloudBees to test plugins, plugin versions, and plugin dependencies to determine their stability.
 Verified plugins in the CAP are both independently stable and tested as a whole to ensure compatibility with each other and the CloudBees CI instance.
 This provides greater stability and security for CloudBees CI environments.